KarlaB3/site-spotter-api/README.md

 Casual lease sites are typically listed on individual shopping centre websites, and teams of leasing executives are employed by landlords to proactively approach and sell these sites to retailers.
 On the flipside, retailers must contact individual landlords and shopping centres to enquire about casual leasing sites.
 This creates additional effort on the part of both landlords and retailers to find relevant sites for casual lease.

 ## The Solution
-Site Spotter has been designed to take the work out of finding and selling casual leasing sites by aggregating a database of shopping centre landlords, retailers and sites across Australia.
+Site Spotter takes the work out of finding and selling casual leasing sites by aggregating a database of shopping centre landlords, retailers and sites across Australia.

 Information about landlords, the centres they own and the available sites within those centres is readily available via the Site Spotter API and can be searched by centre location (state, suburb, postcode) and site metrics (size, power availability, location within the centre).